-The desired outcome is to protect the public health, safety, and welfare of marihuana users, both medical marihuana patients and adult-use consumers, by ensuring that employees of marihuana businesses are held to specific standards and that marihuana businesses are held to standards in their hiring and employment practices.
+The desired outcome is to protect the public health, safety, and welfare of marihuana users, both medical marihuana patients and adult-use consumers, by ensuring that hearings are held on licensing matters in a consistent fashion.

 7. Identify the harm resulting from the behavior that the proposed rules are designed to alter and the likelihood that the harm will occur in the absence of the rule.